FNNDSC/fnndsc/js/rev/README.md

 And for a deployment version: http://centurion.tch.harvard.edu/rev/viewer/

-NOTE2: If you want to use the --studyJSON parameters of pfdicom_rev, you should change this line in `src/rev-app.html`
+NOTE: If you want to use the --studyJSON parameters of pfdicom_rev, you should change this line in `src/rev-app.html`
 ```bash
 const testURL = `${this.demoPrefix}/${target}/description.json`
 ```